rey-hossa/FullstackProject/README.md

 ## Usage

-The usage is very simple, first of all register or log in, then you can see the products, and you can add new product or modify them, or even delete them.
+The usage is very simple, first of all register or log in, then you can see the products, you can add it to cart, you can order them and in the backoffice you can add new product or modify them, or even delete them.

 ## Contact
 Email: rey.hossa.rh@gmail.com